Gasmilla

-Odartei Milla Lamptey popularly known as Gasmilla or International Fisherman, is a Ghanaian Hiplife artist.
+Odartei Milla Lamptey (born December 15, 1984) popularly known as Gasmilla or International Fisherman, is a Ghanaian Hiplife artist.
 He is noted for his hit songs Aboodatoi and Telemo ft.
 Capasta and creating the Azonto Dance and Genre.
 He is an Afro-pop singer and a songwriter.
-He was claimed to be recognized as the Vodafone Green Ambassador.

 Music career

 Gasmilla started his music career featuring artists while in Junior High school.
 While in senior high school, he became the first artist at Cold Eye studios.
 Gasmilla's first major single was "Aboodatoi".

+In October 2023, Gasmilla together with Amandzeba, Sly Collins, Nii Funny, Qushan, Short Man, Rebai, Maame Esi, Nii Bi, Ibrahim Badingu, Addotey Titor, Klala, XInc and Aklerh paid tribute to the Ga Manye (Queenmother of the Gas), Naa Dedei Omaedru III during her funeral.